 Withdrawing from Classes

-A student may drop or withdraw (or be dropped by an instructor), before the 44% point of the completion of the class.
+A student may drop or withdraw (or be dropped by an instructor) before the 75% point of completing the class.
 Students may not drop or be dropped after this point, and instructors must issue a grade if the student remains on the class roster beyond this point.
-A student who drops a class (or who is dropped by an instructor) on or prior to 20% of the course will have no record of that class appearing on their permanent transcript, although they may still be responsible for payment of fees.
-Drops that occur after 20% of the course, and on or before 44% of a course, will result in a W symbol being entered.
-Students may be dropped for lack of attendance or for “good cause” as defined in the Education Code, Article 3, Sect.
-76033.
+A student who drops a class (or who is dropped by an instructor) on or before 20% of the course will have no record of that class appearing on their permanent transcript, although they may still be responsible for payment of fees.
+Drops that occur after 20% of the course and on or before 75% of a course will result in a W symbol being entered.
+Students may be dropped for lack of attendance or “good cause” as defined in California Education Code, Article 3, Section 76033.

 Students should not rely on instructors to drop or withdraw them from classes.
-Failure to officially drop or withdraw by the deadline may result in the assignment of an F (Failing) or FW (Unofficial Withdrawal) grade.
+Failure to officially drop or withdraw by the deadline may result in an F (Failing) grade or FW (Unofficial Withdrawal) grade.

-Refer to the Add/Drop policy and important Dates and Deadlines Online at www.vvc.edu listed under Admissions and Records.
+Refer to the Add/Drop policy and Important Dates and Deadlines listed on the Admissions & Records Register page.

-Before the beginning of the semester, if a class is closed, you may place your name on a waitlist.
-If a seat becomes available, you may automatically be added to the class depending on your place on the waitlist and your student account will be charged with enrollment fees.
-If you choose not to take the class it is your responsibility to drop the class before the drop and refund deadline date.
+Before the beginning of the semester, if a class is full, you may place yourself on a waitlist.
+If a seat becomes available, you may automatically be added to the class depending on your place on the waitlist, and your student account will be charged with enrollment fees.
+If you choose not to take the class, it is your responsibility to drop the class before the drop and refund deadline.

 It is the student's responsibility to confirm enrollment and pay any additional fees.